mzhengg/job-extraction-pipeline/README.md

 By default, the script only scrapes one type of job: Software Engineer.
 In the future, there is room to scrape other jobs as well!
 But for now, we will scrape 20 pages of that one job every week.

+At first, I intended to use AWS Lambda to trigger the pipeline to run.
+However, I realized this wasn't necessary and it only added an extra layer of complexity.
 I encountered a lot of difficulty running headless Chrome in a container.
-After days of searching, I stumbled across this repo: https://github.com/umihico/docker-selenium-lambda
+After days of searching, I stumbled across this repo: https://github.com/umihico/docker-selenium-lambda.
+The repo provides a Dockerfile that builds a container that runs Chrome using the AWS Lambda RIE (Runtime Interface Emulator).
+Even though I won't be using AWS Lambda, this Dockerfile provides a convenient way to Dockerize my selenium web crawler for deployment to AWS Fargate.

 #### Steps